 Here is a picture of the Hawa Mahal or Palace of Wind as is known among the foreign tourists.
 This picture dates to around 1880 AD, 80 years after it was completed.

-Another shot of Hawa Mahal from 1895 AD
+Here is another shot of Hawa Mahal from 1895 AD

 The below picture captures Badi Chaupar overlooking the Hawa Mahal and markets in the surroundings.
-In the background, one can see Nahargarh Fort towering over the city with WELCOME written over the hill just below the fort.
+In the background, one can see Nahargarh Fort towering over the city with WELCOME written over the Nahargarh hill just below the fort.
 This picture dates to 1926 AD.

-Another picture that captures the street and Bazaar view of Jaipur from a similar time frame.
+Here is another picture that captures the street and Bazaar view of Jaipur from a similar time frame.
 The building in pink color on the left side used to be a Haveli (mansion) which was later converted into an art school.
 You can find the current pictures here in this write-up.
 Do read the full post on Museum of Legacies, as it is known now.

 Picture of Amer Fort from 1910 AD.
 This palace was deserted in 1729 AD once the capital shifted from Amer to Jaipur.